Case study: EU Blue Card (qualification context)

 How did the VISAGUARD lawyer resolve the case?

-Our attorneys immediately contacted the competent foreign representation and filed a remonstrance against the rejection notice.
-As a result, the remonstrance proceedings were initiated.
-In the course of the proceedings, the attorney instructed argued, in particular, that, according to established supreme court case law, "indirect qualification" alone is sufficient to establish a qualification connection.
-Accordingly, it is not necessary that the completed degree program be entirely focused on the activity being performed; rather, at least some overlap in content between the degree program and the professional activity is sufficient (see Higher Administrative Court of Bautzen, judgment of February 11, 2021 - 3 A 973/19).
+Our appointed lawyers immediately contacted the responsible diplomatic mission and filed an appeal against the rejection notice.
+As a result, the appeal proceedings were initiated.
+During these proceedings, the appointed lawyer argued, in particular, that according to established case law of the highest courts, even an "indirect qualification" is sufficient to establish the connection between the qualifications.
+It is therefore not necessary for the completed course of study to be entirely focused on the activity performed; rather, at least a partial overlap in content between the studies and the professional activity is sufficient (see Higher Administrative Court of Bautzen, judgment of February 11, 2021 – 3 A 973/19).

-To further substantiate the claim, the client's diploma supplement was submitted, which showed that the applicant had also completed a few legal courses as part of his studies.
-This documented knowledge, supplemented by the client's other qualifications, was sufficient to qualify him for a position in the financial services provider's compliance department.
+To further substantiate the claim, the client's Diploma Supplement was submitted, which showed that the applicant had also attended some legal courses as part of his studies.
+This documented knowledge, supplemented by the client's other qualifications, was sufficient to adequately qualify him for a position in the compliance department of the financial services provider.

-Furthermore, the lawyer applied for a residence permit pursuant to Section 18b of the Residence Act ( residence permit for academic professionals ) in addition to the EU Blue Card by way of an extended application.
-Unlike the EU Blue Card, the residence permit pursuant to Section 18b of the Residence Act does not require a direct qualification connection between studies and the employment held.
-In this respect, proof of a recognized university degree is sufficient, without any requirement for a substantive connection to the specific activity.
+Furthermore, the lawyer, by way of an amendment to his application, requested not only an EU Blue Card but also a residence permit pursuant to Section 18b of the German Residence Act (AufenthG) ( residence permit for academic professionals ).
+Unlike the EU Blue Card, the residence permit under Section 18b of the German Residence Act does not require a direct qualification link between studies and employment.
+Proof of a recognized university degree is sufficient, without any requirement of substantive connection to the specific job.

-As a result, the appeal was upheld based on the lawyer's arguments, the EU Blue Card was issued, and the client was able to take up his duties as a compliance officer at the financial services provider within the deadline.
+As a result, the remonstration was upheld based on the aforementioned arguments of the lawyer, the EU Blue Card was granted, and the client was able to commence his work as a compliance officer at the financial service provider in due time.

 C. Conclusion

-Therefore, at least a basic knowledge of residence and visa law is required to assess in each specific case what evidence is required to substantiate the application.
-In the present case, the submission of the Diploma Supplement was particularly appropriate in order to disclose to the foreign mission the legally relevant fact that the employee had acquired legal knowledge during his studies, which he would apply in his intended employment with the financial services provider.
+Therefore, at least a basic understanding of residence and visa law is necessary to assess, in a specific case, what evidence is required to substantiate the application.
+In the present case, the submission of the Diploma Supplement was particularly appropriate to disclose to the diplomatic mission the legally relevant fact that the employee had acquired legal knowledge during his studies, which he would apply in his intended work at the financial services provider.

-Furthermore, the supplementary application for a residence permit pursuant to Section 18b of the Residence Act proved crucial.
-This is because the issuance of an EU Blue Card requires a qualification link between a university degree and the current employment.
-However, for a residence permit pursuant to Section 18b of the Residence Act, such a link is unnecessary; in this case, proof of a recognized academic degree is sufficient, regardless of the specific profession.
+Furthermore, the supplementary application for a residence permit pursuant to Section 18b of the German Residence Act (AufenthG) proved crucial.
+The reason for this is that the issuance of an EU Blue Card requires a direct link between the university degree and the employment held.
+However, for a residence permit under Section 18b of the German Residence Act, such a link is unnecessary; proof of a recognized academic degree is sufficient, regardless of the specific job performed.